Discrete-time Indirect Adaptive Control for Systems with Disturbances via Directional Forgetting: Concurrent Learning Approach: Introduction

-In recent years, extensive research has focused on novel adaptive control systems that relax the PE condition, which is crucial for stability and true value convergence.
-The potential benefits of adaptive control, exemplified by approaches such as concurrent learning \cite{CL}, composite model reference adaptive control \cite{Composite}, and dynamic regressor extension and mixing \cite{DREM} have been highlighted.
-Based on these methods, the stability and robustness of the unstructured uncertainties and disturbances are discussed.
-In particular, CL is more robust against bounded noise and unmodeled dynamics than the $\sigma$-modification method and guarantees uniform ultimate bounded (UUB); however, it is based on several strict assumptions, such as the existence of positive invariant sets, etc. \cite{CL_noise}.
-In addition, UUB for unstructured uncertainty using a radial basis function neural network (RBFNN) or disturbance was proven in \cite{DCL} for discrete-time CL adaptive identification, \cite{CCL} for continuous-time CL adaptive control, and in \cite{FF-Composite} for continuous-time composite model reference adaptive control.
-However, the first is only used for parameter identification, and the second and third are not extended to discrete-time systems.
-In particular, the second requires information on the disturbance, and the third requires a matching condition, which is effective for unstructured uncertainty using the RBFNN, but does not guarantee stability in the presence of output disturbances.
-Moreover, these extensions to discrete-time systems are of practically important; however, very little research has been conducted on them.
+Recently, focusing on adaptive identification and its control systems, many adaptive control systems under relaxing the PE condition, which can guarantee stability and true value convergence, have been proposed \cite{survey_PE1, survey_PE2}.
+The potential benefits of adaptive control, exemplified by approaches such as concurrent learning (CL) \cite{CL1,CL2,DCL}, composite model reference adaptive control \cite{CL-composite}, and dynamic regressor extension and mixing \cite{DREM} have been highlighted.
+In particular, CL improves on the conventional normalized gradient (NG) algorithm in these methods by adding a correction term that accumulates important past I/O data, enabling easy convergence of parameters to true values without PE conditions.

+In the presence of disturbances, the adaptive controller design is of great practical importance to prevent unexpected control performance degradation and instability, and this is no exception in CL.
+In the NG algorithm for system identification \cite{tao,DCL2}, to guarantee the boundedness of the estimated parameters, the disturbance is required to have $L_2$ property, however, it would be a more strict condition than that of the boundedness of the disturbance.
+Even if the $L_2$ property of the disturbance is satisfied, the error of the estimated parameters cannot be guaranteed uniformly ultimately bounded (UUB) unless the PE condition is satisfied.
+Of course, the PE condition is necessary and sufficient for the NG algorithm to achieve true value convergence in the absence of disturbances.
+On the other hands, the continuous-time CL-based adaptive controller is more robust against bounded noise than the $\sigma$-modification method, which is traditional robust adaptive control design, for aircraft applications and guarantees UUB \cite{CL3}; however, it is based on several strict assumptions such as the existence of positive invariant sets and matching condition.
+In addition, UUB for unstructured uncertainty using a radial basis function neural network (RBFNN) or disturbance was proven in \cite{DCL2} for discrete-time CL adaptive identification, \cite{CL-AC} for continuous-time CL adaptive control, and in \cite{CL-composite2} for continuous-time composite model reference adaptive control.
+However, \cite{DCL2} is only used for parameter identification, and \cite{CL-AC,CL-composite2} are not extended to discrete-time systems.
+In particular, \cite{CL-AC} requires information on the disturbance, and \cite{CL-composite2} requires a matching condition, which is effective for unstructured uncertainty using the RBFNN, but does not discuss the stability in the presence of output disturbances.
+These extensions to discrete-time systems are of practically important; however, very little research has been conducted on them.